yusuf-saifee/LCS-Algorithm/README.md

 Table will be filled from Top-Bottom but we do consider the approach as Bottom-Top becuase it starts solving problem from Bottom.

 Time Complexity:- O(m*n) when m is length of 1st String and n is the length of 2nd String.

+Note: We will be using dynamic programming approach to solve LCS problem.